-- 11.1 The athlete must be an Individual Associate member of Athletics Canada (e.g. a member of an AC Branch) in good standing with AC and their Branch at the time of the qualifying performance. - 11.2 All of the technical conditions for setting an AC national record must be met (for example, including but not limited to, course certification, acceptable wind conditions, etc). - 11.3 Para athlete specific: - 11.3.1 For Transition and Podium program athletes: performance must be acceptable by WPA for inclusion in their official ranking lists (which includes, but may not be limited to, the requirements that the athlete is internationally classified, holds a current WAP licence, and the competition is itself is sanctioned by the WPA). - 11.3.2 For Talent Confirmation level athletes: athletes must be nationally classified unless, in the opinion of the CAPP Selection Panel, national classification was not reasonably possible due to COVID restrictions in place at the time. - 11.4 For the avoidance of doubt, indoor performances will be allowed for consideration. - 11.5 Eligible Performance Dates: - The date range for eligible performances will be published in advance of each CAPP selection meeting and will always run from the end of the previous qualification period.
-Typically for the "End of Year Selection Meeting" performances will be accepted between April 1 and August 31, 2022 and for the "Mid-year Review" performances will be accepted between September 1 and March 31 the following year.
-However these dates may vary depending on the International Competition Calendar - 11.5.1 There may be a different range of eligible performance dates for the Para program and the able-bodied program.
+- 11.1 The athlete must be an Individual Associate member of Athletics Canada (e.g. a member of an AC Branch) in good standing with AC and their Branch at the time of the qualifying performance. - 11.2 All of the technical conditions for setting an AC national record must be met (for example, including but not limited to, course certification, acceptable wind conditions, etc). - 11.3 Para athlete specific: - 11.3.1 For Transition and Podium program athletes: performance must be acceptable by WPA for inclusion in their official ranking lists (which includes, but may not be limited to, the requirements that the athlete is internationally classified, holds a current WPA licence, and the competition is itself is sanctioned by the WPA). - 11.3.2 For Talent Confirmation level athletes: athletes must be nationally classified unless, in the opinion of the CAPP Selection Panel, national classification was not reasonably possible due to COVID restrictions in place at the time. - 11.4 For the avoidance of doubt, indoor performances will be allowed for consideration. - 11.5 Eligible Performance Dates: - 11.5.1 The date range for eligible performances for 2022 2023 will be: